-I remember the first time I tried sealing a fresh-caught trout.
-I thought I was so clever, but I ended up spending more time cleaning my vacuum sealer’s drip tray than I did fishing.
+The first time I tried sealing a fresh-caught trout, I ended up spending more time cleaning my vacuum sealer’s drip tray than I did fishing.
 That’s when I realized that sealing fish, or any high-moisture food, is a different ball game.
 It’s not difficult, but it requires one simple, game-changing technique that turns a potential disaster into a clean, perfect seal every single time.

 Why is Sealing Wet Foods Like Fish So Tricky?